 Hear us out, New Year’s resolutions don’t have to be cliché for anyone in the family — including kids.
 As 2020 comes to an end, help set your kid’s heart on new ways to grow and participate in New Year’s festivities.

 When it comes to your children, you may find yourself wondering what are some New Year’s resolutions that kids can commit to and work towards daily?
-We're going to list some age-appropriate resolutions and ones that your children won't mind tackling.
+To help you and your family set up new year's resolutions for kids in an age-appropriate way, check out our guide.
+Then, see some age-appropriate resolutions and ones that your children won't mind tackling below for inspiration.

 1. I will be nice to others

 This resolution can work for children and adults of any age.
 Often without even realizing it, children can be insensitive to others, whether their other kids at school or family members.
 Your children can set a kindness goal for the New Year to help them be mindful of other people’s feelings.
 At the center of this resolution is the lesson that children should always treat people the way that they want to be treated.

 If they wouldn't want people being mean to them and leaving them out of fun activities, they shouldn't be doing it to others.
 Being kind to others goes a long way, and they never know how their kindness and friendliness can impact somebody else's day in the most positive way.